Zhao-Lab-UW-DHO/AdaptFM/README.md

 python -c "import AdaptFM; print('AdaptFM installed successfully')"
 ```

 [SAM2](https://github.com/facebookresearch/sam2) and [SAM3](https://github.com/facebookresearch/sam3) have specific system requirements.
 Consequently, the are left as optional dependencies.

-If using them, be sure to install their associated checkpoints.
+**If using SAM3 you must request access through hugging face.
+These cannot be auto-downloaded**

 ```
 pip install -e ".[sam2]"